vmware-archive/bookdocker/README.md

 ## About Bookdocker

-Bookbinder on Docker (bookdocker) is a tool to make a Docker container to run Bookbinder in any Bookbinder book repository.
+Bookdocker is a tool to make a Docker container run Bookbinder in any Bookbinder `book` directory.

 Bookdocker does the following: